 Prior to lockdown the RSPG was an instrumental part of the community and played an active role in Cornwall and the Isles of Scilly healthcare system.
 It was because of these trusting relationships they had forged with residents that they were able to contact those who needed help the most.
 The RSPG previously raised funds to employ a part time community coordinator who works to support people under the direction of the Surgery and so this was another route for providing support during the pandemic.

-Pre-pandemic between 200 to 300 people would attend RSPG organised guided walks, art classes, drama clubs, singing lessons, afternoon tea and ping pong games, which gave those living in the peninsula the chance to socialise and exercise – both vital to maintaining good health.
+Pre-pandemic between 200 and 300 people would attend RSPG organised guided walks, art classes, drama clubs, singing lessons, afternoon tea and ping pong games, which gave those living in the peninsula the chance to socialise and exercise – both vital to maintaining good health.

 “Roseland Together will continue to support the community for as long as it is needed,” said the chair of RSPG Simone.
 A positive to take from this difficult period of 2020, she continued, is that, “people are speaking to people they’ve never spoken to before and whilst not everyone uses our help, people know it is there if their circumstances change and numerous people have told us that this is extremely reassuring in these trying times.”